mmakaay/flask_micron/documentation/quickstart.rst

     app = Flask(__name__)
     micron = Micron(app)

-    @micron.method('/')
+    @micron.method()
     def hello_world(name='World'):
         return 'Hello, %s!' % name

-What happens here, is that ``@micron.method`` wraps the ``hello_world()`` function in a Micron method and registers this Micron method with the Flask app to be the handler for POST requests to the root url.
+What happens here, is that ``@micron.method()`` wraps the ``hello_world()`` function in a MicronMethod object and registers this object with the Flask app to be the handler for POST requests to ``/hello_world``.

-From here on, the Micron method will sit between Flask and the function, taking care of tasks like JSON-deserializing and normalizing request data, performing security checks, calling the wrapped function to get a result and JSON-serializing the result data.
+From here on, the MicronMethod will sit between Flask and the function, taking care of tasks like reading the JSON request, normalizing the request data, performing security checks, calling the wrapped function to get a result and creating the JSON response.

-By making the Micron method responsible for these tasks, we can now focus on actual business logic when writing and testing the API functions::
+By making the MicronMethod responsible for these tasks, we can now focus on actual business logic when writing and testing the API functions::

     import unittest